microsoft/AzureTrailblazerAcademy/month1/labs/lab_storage/README.md

 - Storage Account
 - Permission to write to storage account for the Shared Service (Contributor Role)
 - Permission to add role assignment to storage account for the Shared Service (Owner Role)
+## Part-1: Set up Share Data to consume by partners
 ### Step-1: Create data share service
 - Login to Azure Portal (https://portal.azure.com).
     Select "create a resource" and select "Data Share" service.